dutts/wpfmdi/README.md

 });
 ```

-For more examples, download the example application on the Downloads tab.
+For more examples, check out the Examples folder in the repo.